 Penalties Start Day One

-Day 11: Termination Threshold
+Day 11: The Termination Threshold

 Your Options Before Day 11